 The WSIPP identified "promising practices" as programs that show promising results, but require further evaluation to determine whether they can be considered evidence-based.
 Guidelines to determine promising programs have recently been developed by the CJAA Advisory Committee.
 An important element of these guidelines is program evaluation.
-When a promising program is evaluated and produces evidence that it reduces recidivism and has a cost benefit to tax payers, the program can be reclassified as an evidence-based program and, thus eligible to be considered as a CJAA program.
+When a promising program is evaluated and produces evidence that it reduces recidivism, and has a cost benefit to tax payers, the program can be reclassified as an evidence-based or research-based program and, thus eligible to be considered as a CJAA program.
 Programs can only be considered "promising" by the CJAA Advisory Committee.

-To date, the only promising program approved by the CJAA Advisory Committee is the Educational Employment Training (EET).
-The EET program is a prescribed workforce development program for high risk juvenile offenders within King County.
+As of the end of SFY 2015, the only promising program approved by the CJAA Advisory Committee is Educational Employment Training (EET).
+The EET program is a workforce development program for high risk juvenile offenders within King County.
 The program is comprised of a continuum of educational supports, employment development, and community-based developmental activities that are focused to impact specific dynamic risk and protective factors.
-Employment training services include assessment, job readiness/job retention skills training, vocational counseling, linkage to appropriate community-based workforce development programming, job shadowing, career exploration , and meaningful paid work experience.
+Employment training services include assessment, job readiness/job retention skills training, vocational counseling, linkage to appropriate community-based workforce development programming, job shadowing, career exploration, and meaningful paid work experience.

 Type of Program Number of Courts

 Evidence-Based Programs

-Washington State Aggression Replacement Training (WSART) 24
+Washington State Aggression Replacement Training (WSART) 23

-Coordination of Services (COS) 8
+Coordination of Services (COS) 7

-Functional Family Therapy (FFT) 26
+Functional Family Therapy (FFT) 28

 Family Integrated Transitions (FIT) 1

 Multi-Systemic Therapy (MST) 2

 Promising Programs

 Educational Employment Training (EET) 1

-Table 7 represents the number of juvenile courts across the state that delivered specific evidence-based and promising programs in SFY 2014 - July 1, 2013 - June 30, 2014.
+Table 7 represents the number of juvenile courts across the state that delivered specific evidence-based and promising programs in SFY 2015 - July 1, 2014 - June 30, 2015.